rigard/rulebooks/rulebooks/the-resistance.md

 *Note: The 4th mission in games of 7 or more players requires at least two Mission Fail cards to be a failed mission.*

-*Note: It’s suggested that two different players shuffle the played and discarded Mission cards before revealing.*
+*Note: It's suggested that two different players shuffle the played and discarded Mission cards before revealing.*

 After the Mission has been completed, advance the Round Marker to the next Mission space on the Tableau.
 Indicate a Mission Success with a Blue Score Marker or Mission Fail with a Red Score Marker in the Mission space.
 The Leader passes in a clockwise manner and the Team building phase of the next Round begins.